 Before you can build an audience, you want to decide on a particular niche.
 It is like calling for passengers into a car you have not bought yet.
 You must know the direction you are heading before inviting the audience.

 Your niche should be specific.
-Otherwise, you will have trouble finding affiliate products which resonate with your followers if you choose something too broad.
+Otherwise, you will have trouble finding affiliate products that resonate with your followers if you choose something too broad.

 For instance, let’s say you are enthusiastic about running and want to start a blog about running.
 There are hundreds, if not tens of thousands of sites around the topic of running.
 If you ever want to get somewhere, you have to narrow it down to something that will talk about women over 40 who are starting to run.
 This will touch the hearts of passionate readers to be more inclined to engage with your site.